-Mount Zion Trail is a 3.6 mile moderately trafficked out and back trail located near Quilcene, WA that features beautiful wild flowers and is rated as difficult.
+Mount Zion Trail is a 3.6 mile moderately trafficked out and back trail located near Quilcene, Washington that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 From Quilcene, north 1.5 miles on U.S. 101 to Lords Lake Road.
 Follow Lords Lake Road to the lake and turn left onto Forest Service Road 28.
 Drive to Bon Jon Pass and turn right onto Forest Service Road 2810.
 The trailhead is 2 miles ahead on the left.

 Great in rhododendron season.
 Very well-graded, pleasant close-up, but offers few distant views, and the summit is heavily treed, you can't see much.

 After reaching summit Defiantly hike .5 mile SE to rock outcropping.
 Beautiful view.
 This is the time of year to hike with rhodies blooming.

 Since trees are now crowding out the view, the main summit is not the destination.
 Once you reach the summit, two trails lead to better views: one on your left (northwest) that leads to better peekaboo views of Mt.
 Baker, etc., and one on your right (southeast) that leads to panoramic views of Mt.
 Townsend, Gray Wolf Ridge, and the Olympics.
 This latter view is what makes this hike special.
 If you stop before you get here, you’ve cheated yourself.

 Great place to hike with your 4 legged furry family members!